-I reviewed the British Airways Galleries Club Lounge in Heathrow Terminal 3 before my recent flight (June 2016) on Japan Airlines in Business Class from London Heathrow to Tokyo.
+We reviewed the British Airways Galleries Club Lounge in Heathrow Terminal 3 before my recent flight (June 2016) on Japan Airlines in Business Class from London Heathrow to Tokyo.
 JAL does not have it’s own airport lounge in Terminal 3, so it shares access to the British Airways Galleries Club Lounge.
-British Airways offers this lounge British Airways flights departing from Terminal 3 with destinations including Denver, Cape Town, Phoenix and Vancouver, although the majority of British Airways flights depart from Terminal 5.
+British Airways offers this lounge British Airways flights departing from Terminal 3 with destinations including Denver, Cape Town, Phoenix, and Vancouver, although the majority of British Airways flights depart from Terminal 5.

 The lounge is very similar to the British Airways Galleries Club Lounge South and Galleries Club Lounge North in Terminal 5, albeit it a less glamorous version.
-The passage to the lounge is somewhat unappealing as you have to make your way through a long tunnel (pictured below), before you enter the reception area where you find the separate entrances to the Spa, the Business Class lounge and the First Class lounge.
+The passage to the lounge is somewhat unappealing as you have to make your way through a long tunnel (pictured below) before you enter the reception area where you find the separate entrances to the Spa, the Business Class lounge, and the First Class lounge.

-From the lounge, it was about a 10 minute walk to the JAL gate.
+From the lounge, it was about a 10-minute walk to the JAL gate.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert